juicedata/juicefs-csi-driver/docs/en/guide/resource-optimization.md

 juicefs/mount-memory-requests: "0"
 ```

-According to the requests = limits interpretation, the resulting definition is usually NOT what users expected, and mount pods cannot start.
+According to the requests = limits interpretation, the resulting definition is usually NOT what users expected, and Mount Pods cannot start.

 ```yaml
 resources: